jon-jacky/Piety/console/README.md

   *Command* instances can use their *reader* method to read input, or, alternatively, use their *handle_key* method to accept input passed from a caller.
-  The main method demonstrates both alternatives.
+  This module's *main* function demonstrates both alternatives.

 - **command.txt**: command summary for *command.py*, similar to Unix
    *readline*.
 How to edit the command line and access its history